 According to RiskBased Security’s 2021 Year End Report, IBM was the vendor with the most confirmed vulnerabilities this year.
 However, it’s worth noting that most vendors actually have fewer vulnerabilities than last year.
 The exceptions are Software in the Public Interest, Inc and Fedora project, which saw a small increase.

 20. Over 75 percent of applications have at least one flaw

 Veracode’s State of Software Security Report Volume 11 released in October 2020 found that more than three-quarters (75.2 percent) of applications have security flaws.
 That said, only 24 percent of those are considered to have high-severity flaws.

 21. Information leakage flaws are the most common

 Veracode also tells us that the most common types of flaws are information leakage, CRLF injection (where an attacker injects unexpected code), cryptographic issues, code quality, and credentials management.

-A fairly alarming finding from the Veracode report is that after a year and a half, around 25 percent of flaws are still open.
+A fairly alarming finding from Veracode’s 2021 report is that after a year and a half, around 27 percent of flaws are still open.